Monday, December 23, 2024

 “Even now we say that the coal era is over, but coal stations are still operating,” the expert notes.
 And when you consider the EU's climate and green goals, gas is the cleanest of all fossil fuels.

-And here another joker can play on Ukraine’s side – biomethane.
+And here another joker can play on the side of Ukraine - biomethane.
 This is practically the same gas extracted from the subsoil.
 The prefix bio only indicates its origin - from animal or crop waste, explains Mikhail Gonchar.
 Yes, it must be specially prepared for launching on the network, but technologically this is quite possible.

 Moreover, there are already successful projects related to biomethane in Ukraine.